natrim/esbuild-plugin-inline-image/README.md

 ## Options

-By default it works for `.jpg, .png, .gif, .svg, .webp` extensions.
+By default it works for `.jpg, .png, .gif, .svg, .webp, .avif` extensions.

 You can customize the options (ie. to disable svg loading if being handled by different plugin)